algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

     <img  class="center" src="res/gnuplot/scatterplot.png" width="480" />
 </p>

-Here, we have chosen `pointtype 7`, simply because it is easier to see when comared to the default crosses.
+Here, we have chosen `pointtype 7`, simply because it is easier to see when compared to the default crosses.

 {% endmethod %}

 ## Conclusions

 Plotting is a powerful tool that is essential for most of computational science.
-Here, we have provided all of the essential skills to plot any data that comes from the algorithm archive, we will strive to provide the plotting scripts we used whenever possible.
+Here, we have provided all of the essential skills to plot any data that comes from the Algorithm Archive, and we will strive to provide the plotting scripts we used whenever possible.

 ##### Code Examples